rushirakhe2027/rushirakhe2027/README.md

 💫 About Me:
 👋 Hi, I'm Rushikesh Y. Rakhe, a passionate and aspiring software developer with a strong foundation in computer engineering and a keen interest in innovative technologies.

-🎓 Bachelor of Engineering (B.E.) in Computer Engineering 🔍 Eager to apply my academic knowledge and hands-on experience in real-world software and AI projects 🧠 Curious about Data Science, Machine Learning, Web & Android Development 💼 Proficient in both frontend and backend development with solid problem-solving skills 🤝 Open to learning, growing, and contributing as a team player in a dynamic work environment 🚀 Ready to kickstart my professional journey and build impactful digital solutions
+🎓 Bachelor of Technology (B.Tech.) in ENTC
+🔍 Eager to apply my academic knowledge and hands-on experience in real-world software and IOT projects 🧠 Curious about Data Science, IOT, Web & Android Development 💼 Proficient in both frontend and backend development with solid problem-solving skills 🤝 Open to learning, growing, and contributing as a team player in a dynamic work environment 🚀 Ready to kickstart my professional journey and build impactful digital solutions